 The Cobb County School District (District) utilizes an automated system to communicate to families on a variety of subjects using telephone number(s) provided by families during registration.
 These communications include, but are not limited to, student absences/tardies, emergency closings due to inclement weather, other school emergencies, other situations concerning the health and safety of students, and school and District announcements.
 However, families are free to choose not to receive such communications.
-Families may opt out of future messages by calling 855-502-7867.
-Families may opt out during an informational call by pressing 1.
-To opt out of text messages, reply to any automated text with the message STOP.
+To Opt out of Voice Calls you are able to log into your CTLS Parent account and update your preferences.
+To turn off Alerts and other questions you can contact Michele Mizzell your CTLS Administrator.
+You may choose to opt out of text messages by replying to any automated text with the message STOP.